What are the 4 types of algorithm?

 1. Brute Force Algorithms

 Description: Brute force algorithms solve problems by exhaustively searching through all possible solutions until the correct one is found.
-They rely on straightforward, straightforward logic without employing any optimizations.
+They are straightforward and simple to implement but often inefficient for large datasets due to their high time complexity.

 Key Characteristics: